ca0v/codefights/leetcode/ATOI.md

         if (result > max) break;
         i++;
     }

     if (isNeg) result = -result;
     if (min > result) return min;
     if (max < result) return max;
     return result;
 };
 ```

+The key part to this solution is to shift the result left via the 10x multiplier.